1.0 Policy Purpose

-All students must notify University Health Services if they test positive for COVID-19 or are contacted by RIDOH due to exposure and they are not Fully Vaccinated.
+All students must notify University Health Services if they test positive for COVID-19 or if they are contacted by RIDOH due to exposure and they are not Fully Vaccinated.

 - Students will be directed to "isolate" from others.
 Information can be found on the Health Services website with regard to steps students can take when they are sick.
 Students will be contacted daily during their infectious period to check in on symptoms and respond to questions or concerns.
 Isolation will last a minimum of 10 days from the onset of symptoms.

 - University Health Services will determine when isolation can conclude.

 3.2.5 Responsibility for Promoting Safe Hygiene